Basic Approach to Corporate Governance

 - Coordination with Outside Specialists

-We keep in regular contact with the police, attorneys, the National Center for the Elimination of Boryokudan (violent gangs) and other outside specialists, and closely coordinate with them.
+We keep in regular contact with the police, attorneys, the National Center for the Elimination of Boryokudan ("violent elements") and other outside specialists, and closely coordinate with them.
 We are also members of the Special Violence Prevention Council and receive guidance on handling antisocial forces.

 - Collection and Management of Information on Antisocial Forces